saveourtool/diktat/info/guide/guide-chapter-3.md

 ### <a name="r3.15.1"></a> Rule 3.15.1: Concatenation of Strings is prohibited if the string can fit on one line.
 String concatenation is prohibited if the string can fit on one line.
 Use raw strings and string templates instead.
 Kotlin has significantly improved the use of Strings:
 [String templates](https://kotlinlang.org/docs/reference/basic-types.html#string-templates), [Raw strings](https://kotlinlang.org/docs/reference/basic-types.html#string-literals)
-As such, compared to using explicit concatenation, code looks much better when proper Kotlin strings are used for short lines and you do not need to split them with newlines.
+Therefore, compared to using explicit concatenation, code looks much better when proper Kotlin strings are used for short lines, and you do not need to split them with newline charcters.

 **Invalid example**:
 ```kotlin